livz/livz.github.io/_tips/Quarantine-file-attribute.md

 ```

 <div class="box-warning">
-Although you can permanently disable the warnings befopre launching quarantined files with <b><i>defaults write com.apple.LaunchServices LSQuarantine -bool false</i></b>, this is generally not a good idea for obvious reasons.
-Do this at your own risk!
+Pre-Yosemite you could permanently disable the warnings befopre launching quarantined files with <b><i>defaults write com.apple.LaunchServices LSQuarantine -bool false</i></b>.
+In general, this wouldn't have been such a great idea for obvious reasons and now this option is removed!
 </div>

 #### Create quarantined files